keeneyetact/retroBoard/README.md

 * Hungarian: [@iaretiga](https://github.com/iaretiga)

 If you are a native speaker of another language, please don't hesitate to make a pull request to add a translation.

+I'm looking for German, Chinese and Spanish translations.